Follow us on social

 Still, mixed feelings prevailed among the Chagossi people themselves — today numbering about 10,000 across Mauritius, the Seychelles and the UK — with excitement about the prospect of returning dampened by their complete lack of inclusion in the negotiations.

-Shidore posits that the U.S. approved the UK’s decision as a small allowance in the face of growing international pressure, but that it would never go as far as jeopardizing the base’s existence and full operation.
+Shidore posits that the U.S. approved the UK’s recent decision as a small allowance in the face of growing international pressure, but that it would never go as far as jeopardizing the base’s existence and full operation.

 “You have to make some concessions,” he continued.
 “But you don’t make the big concession and don’t let anything touch the question of primacy, which is the heart of this project.”